Particle production in a bouncing universe: Introduction

-Given that the bouncing universe is an outcome of the resolution of the big bang, it is important to search for its signatures just as we look for the signatures of the big bang, in the cosmic microwave background (CMB) for example.
+It is important to search for the signatures of a bouncing universe just as we look for the signatures of the big bang---in the cosmic microwave background (CMB) for example.
 Work in this direction mostly includes cosmological perturbation theory, in which inflation is preceded by a bounce and a phase of contraction instead of the big bang.
-Here, the evolution of perturbations across the additional contracting and bouncing phases leads to findings different from those of standard inflation that can be verified via the cosmic microwave background (CMB) data \cite{Mie10,Gra10,Lil11,Agu21}.
+Here, the evolution of perturbations across the additional contracting and bouncing phases leads to findings different from those of standard inflation, and they could potentially be verified via the future CMB data \cite{Mie10,Gra10,Lil11,Agu21}.
 A different work proposes dark matter production through the bounce as a means to detect the the bouncing universe's signatures \cite{Li14}.
 Another uses the Unruh-DeWitt detector to compare the total particles produced in the vacuum of a conformally coupled massless scalar field in the expanding universe due to GR and the post-bounce universe due to effective LQC \cite{Gar14}.

 With a similar motivation of studying gravity-matter interactions in the context of a bouncing universe and identifying its signatures, we numerically study particle production in the vacuum of a massless scalar field that propagates through the bounce using QFTCB and SG.
-Our work is different from the existing literature on the subject in several aspects.
+Our setup for both---QFTCB and SG---is inspired by \cite{HusSin2, Mah071, Mah072}, and our work is different from the existing literature on the subject in several aspects.
 First, we study particle production in a scalar field that propagates through the universe's contracting, bouncing, and expanding phases, not just the post-bounce expansion phase, and secondly, we look at particle production in the vacua of individual field modes.
 Notably, these extend the work in \cite{Gar14}.
-Lastly, we generalize to SG to explore how the results differ and also to determine the effect of particle production on the effective geometry's evolution; this direction does not exist in the literature to the best of our knowledge.
+Lastly, we generalize to SG to explore how the results differ and also to determine the effect of particle production on the bouncing universe's evolution; this extends \cite{HusSin2}, and is a direction that does not exist in the literature to the best of our knowledge.